system-er/gdtinycc/README.md

 - _enter_tree, exit_tree, _notification
 - signals
 - now it should work if you use more than one GDTinyCC-nodes
-- time to get out the old bible of C from Kernighan/Ritchie ;-)
+- time to get out the old Kernighan/Ritchie's C-bible  ;-)

 three options: